Susan Constant

-Susan Constant, possibly Sarah Constant, captained by Christopher Newport, was the largest of three ships of the English Virginia Company (the others being Discovery and Godspeed) on the 1606–1607 voyage that resulted in the founding of Jamestown in the new Colony of Virginia.
+Susan Constant (or Sarah Constant) was the largest of three ships of the English Virginia Company on the 1606–1607 voyage that resulted in the founding of Jamestown in the new Colony of Virginia.
+Captained by Christopher Newport, she was joined by the Discovery and Godspeed.

 History

 Susan Constant was rated at 120 tons.
 Its keel length is estimated at 55.2 ft.
-The overall length from tip to stern is estimated at 116 ft.
+The overall length from tip of its bowsprit to stern is estimated at 116 ft.

 On the 1606–1607 voyage, it carried 71 colonists, all male, including John Smith.
 On June 22, 1607, Christopher Newport sailed back for London with Susan Constant and Godspeed carrying a load of supposedly precious minerals, leaving behind the 104 colonists and Discovery (to be used in exploring the area).

 Susan Constant, which had been a rental ship that had customarily been used as a freight transport, did not return to Virginia again.
 She later served as a merchant ship through at least 1615.
 Her fate is unknown.